Learn the common signs of mental illness in adults and adolescents.

 Generalized Anxiety Disorder (GAD) occurs when a person experiences excessive anxiety or worry for at least six months.
 Other symptoms include:

-Panic Disorder occurs when a person experiences unexpected and repeated episodes of intense fear.
+Panic disorder occurs when a person experiences unexpected and repeated episodes of intense fear.
 These episodes have physical symptoms including chest pain, shortness of breath, heart palpitations, sweating, dizziness, and nausea.
-Fear of future episodes is also part of panic disorder.
+A fear of future episodes can also contribute to panic disorder.